319SoftDev/wiki-project-group-row-2/videogame/storygame/story.md

 # Adventure Games

 ## What is an Adventure game?
 Story games is exactly what is sounds like.
 Its a game that allows the user to play as the main charcter and build their own story through a series of choices/ adventures.
+Adventures range from exploration of places, narrtive, puzzle, survival and simulation.
 ## Sub-genres
 ### Horror Adventure Game:
 #### [Hello Neighbor](helloneigh/neighbor.md)